vcalv/qlipmon/README.md

 The rofi plugin can only be configured via ini file stored in `$HOME/.config/qlipmon/rofi.ini`

+The rofi plugin can be selected by running `rofi -show qlipmon`.

 After running each of the components the ini files should be populated with sensible default values.

 There is also a dbus interface that allows you get get previous selections or even change the current one.